devlinx9/k8s_tomcat_custer/README.md

-# k8s cluster Tomcat kubernetes
+# K8S cluster Tomcat configuration and session replication
 This repository is used to document configuration of k8s

 # tomcat-kubernetes